spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/audit-logs.md

 </Tabs>

-4. Follow [Build Edge Installer ISO](../../edgeforge-workflow/palette-canvos/build-installer-iso.md) to build an Edge installer ISO and install an Edge host.
+4. Follow the [Build Edge Installer ISO](../../edgeforge-workflow/palette-canvos/build-installer-iso.md) guide to build an Edge installer ISO and install an Edge host.
 Then follow the relevant guides in [Deployment](../../site-deployment/site-deployment.md) to deploy a cluster with your application workloads.